Oscar nominations met with surprise, gratitude, disbelief | Entertainment

 "Chairman Fred Hampton was a light, a beacon of a being who would illuminate all he touched with his incredible message.
 With the ability to command any stage and robbed of his opportunity to captivate a global audience.
 He created strategies that supported and uplifted the black community but also unified other communities with his laugh, his mind, his passion and his love.
 "Today, I am humbled to be nominated for portraying a man whose principles I deeply respect and for guiding me to walk in his footsteps."

-THOMAS VINTERBERG, BEST DIRECTOR NOMINEE FOR 'ANOTHER ROUND' "This is wonderful news.
+THOMAS VINTERBERG, BEST DIRECTOR NOMINEE FOR 'ANOTHER ROUND' “This is wonderful news.
 Thank you very much to the Academy, and congratulations to my fellow nominees.
-I'm honored to be in your company.
-I've made some films over the years, but none of them have meant so much to me as this one.
+I’m honored to be in your company.
+I’ve made some films over the years, but none of them have meant so much to me as this one.
 During a long journey like this, it matters most to be surrounded by great collaborators who are also great friends. ...
 Thank you from Denmark."
+SACHA BARON COHEN, NOMINATED FOR BEST SUPPORTING ACTOR FOR 'THE TRIAL OF THE CHICAGO 7' AND BEST ADAPTED SCREENPLAY FOR 'BORAT SUBSEQUENT MOVIEFILM'

+"I'm incredibly humbled and grateful to the Academy for both nominations!
+First, to the team of 'Trial of the Chicago 7' —acting is a team sport, and I would not be in this position if it were not for the brilliance of Aaron Sorkin and the incredibly talented actors and crew that he surrounded us with and who lifted us up every day.
+Thank you, also, to the Academy for nominating 'Borat' for the second time for Adapted Screenplay and for giving us the award for hiring the most WGA (Writers Guild of America) members in one movie."
 MARIA BAKALOVA, BEST SUPPORTING ACTRESS NOMINEE FOR 'BORAT SUBSEQUENT MOVIEFILM'

 “Wow Wa We Waa!
 Thank you to the Academy for this honour!
 I really can't believe this - to hear my name in the company of these remarkable women and their breath-taking performances is a dream come true!"
 LESLIE ODOM JR., BEST SUPPORTING ACTOR NOMINEE FOR 'ONE NIGHT IN MIAMI'